vtraag/leidenalg/doc/source/intro.rst

 This is the real benefit of using this package: it provides implementations for six different methods (see :ref:`Reference`), and works also on directed and weighted graphs.
+In addition, it also provides flexible functionality for customizing to some extent the optimisation routines (see :ref:`Advanced`).
 Finally, it also allows to work with more complex multiplex graphs (see :ref:`Multiplex`).